Published 12 July 2024 in Artists Interviews

 Lebohang Sithole: It all starts from a place where I, as a person born in the township, in the ghetto, in the kasi, am able to tell stories that are positive but also true and real when it comes to understanding the life we live in these kinds of places.

-Because its very difficult to be considered as an artist when you come from places like the one I came from.
+Because it’s very difficult to be considered as an artist when you come from places like the one I came from.
 This is why I want people to realise that my desire (with this exhibition) is to make sure that even a child from ekasi is considered as someone who can have this dream (of being an artist).

 But as much as it’s difficult, it’s very important for our youth and communities to be mentored.
 You must understand that things are very slow there, that’s why we move away from ekasi and come to places like Joburg to try by all means to fulfill this, and other dreams.